discordjs/guide/guide/sharding/README.md

 client.login('token');
 ```

 Let's say your bot is in a total of 3,600 guilds.
 With the recommended shard count, you might be in 4 shards, the first 3 containing 1,000 guilds each, and the last one containing the remaining 600.
 If a guild on a certain shard (shard #2, for example) and it receives this command, the guild count will be 1,000, which is obviously not the "correct" number of guilds for your bot.
-Likewise, if the message is received on a guild in shard 3, (shards go up from 0 to n), the guild count will be 600, which is still not what you want.
+Likewise, if the message is received on a guild in shard 3, (shard IDs are zero-indexed), the guild count will be 600, which is still not what you want.
 "How can I fix this?", you ask?
 Well, that's why we're here, isn't it?

 ### BroadcastEval